MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/chromium-browser-issue-affecting-business-central.md

 ms.service: dynamics365-business-central
 author: edupont04
 ms.author: mikebc
-ms.date: 06/30/2022
+ms.date: 07/04/2022

 ---

 # Chromium browser issue affecting Business Central

 After the June 2022 wave of browser updates to Chromium-based browsers such as Google Chrome and Microsoft Edge, customers have experienced glitches in the Business Central user interface.
 While the teams behind the Chromium-based browsers work to address the root cause, Microsoft has prepared a fix to supported versions of Business Central.
-For Business Central online customers, the fix is already rolling out, starting June 29.
-This article describes how on-premises customers can identify the issue and plan their approach to fixing or working around the problem.
+For Business Central online customers, the fix was applied to all Business Central deployments across all relevant regions between June 29 and July 4.
+The July cumulative updates for Business Central on-premises contain the same fix.
+This article describes how on-premises customers can identify the issue and plan their approach to fixing or working around the problem before their deployments are updated with the relevant July cumulative update.

 ## How this issue affects your organization